DeathThreats/PHPLoginSystem/README.md

-# PHPLoginSystem
+# Description

-Simplest form of login system for PHP
+A PHP boilerplate for a login system
 `
 Use XAMPP to run this locally
 `